getmaxun/maxun_docs/docs/intro.md

 ---

 # Introduction
-<span>✨ Turn any website into a live data feed with Maxun’s no-code web scraping and monitoring platform ✨</span>
+<span>✨ Turn any website into live, structured, LLM-ready data with Maxun ✨</span>

 <br />
 <br />